Georgia / Jefferson County

 Healthcare

-Stapleton residents have access to nearby hospitals such as Jefferson Hospital and University Hospital McDuffie, both offering emergency services.
-The area has a physician-to-resident ratio of 1.2 per 1,000 people, and about 86% of residents have health insurance coverage.
-Healthcare services are accessible and meet the general needs of this small community.
+Stapleton residents have access to quality healthcare, with major hospitals like Jefferson Hospital and University Hospital McDuffie nearby.
+The community benefits from a high physician-to-resident ratio of 1.2 per 1,000 people and 85.9% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals